whatsdis/pluribus/README.md

 # Pluribus

-Implementation of Pluribus, a Superhuman AI for 6-MAX No-Limit Holdem Poker Bot based on Supplementary Material https://science.sciencemag.org/highwire/filestream/728919/field_highwire_adjunct_files/0/aay2400-Brown-SM.pdf from the pape, "Superhuman AI for multiplayer poker" by Noam Brown and Tuomas Sandholm
+Implementation of Pluribus, a Superhuman AI for 6-MAX No-Limit Holdem Poker Bot based on Supplementary Material https://science.sciencemag.org/highwire/filestream/728919/field_highwire_adjunct_files/0/aay2400-Brown-SM.pdf from the paper, "Superhuman AI for multiplayer poker" by Noam Brown and Tuomas Sandholm

 # Rationale